 9. Parthenogenesis can also take place in human beings.

-Explanation: Although intriguing but parthenogenesis is not possible in human beings.
+Explanation: Although intriguing but parthenogenesis is not possible for human beings.
 This is because of imprinting where some genes from a particular parent are turned off in offspring depending on its gender.

-10. Which of the following is true for genic mode of sex determination?
+10. Which of the following is true for a genic mode of sex determination?

 a) It is seen in higher eukaryotes